moxystudio/react-with-moxy/README.md

 - `PUBLIC_URL`: Where the web app `public/` folder is being served from.
 This is usually the same as the `SITE_URL` unless you use an external CDN to store and serve the files.
 You may use this to generate URLs to assets that do not go through Webpack.
 - `REACT_APP_*`: Custom variables that may be accessible in both the client and server bundles.

-These will be embeded at **build time**, thus are **read-only**.
+These will be embedded at **build time**, thus are **read-only**.
 This means you must rebuild your application every time you change them.

 ### Server bundle